demirciAhmet/GNU-Linux-Notes/Pop_Btrfs_Subvolumes_with_Timeshift_Condensed.md

 # Install Pop!_OS with **btrfs** and subvolumes (shortened)

+**Important Note:** This guide may not fully correct since I have to edit some parts.
+I just forked it for later use for the template.
+Check https://www.youtube.com/watch?v=i8HDHAX1RJc for detailed guide to setup a btrfs sistem to Pop!_OS for version 22.04.

 This guide targets users interested to get started quickly with Pop!\_OS over _Btrfs_ using an "Ubuntu layout", which means that the user will be able to leverage automatic snapshots from [_Timeshift_](https://github.com/linuxmint/timeshift) for excellent stability despite frequent updates.

 __Warnings__: